 Rolfing is a remarkable approach to bodywork which continually inspires me.
 I trained at the ERA in Munich over three years, after having experienced a life-changing Rolfing process myself.
 I continue to study and develop my skills on an ongoing basis.

 Each client has their own individual story and I look forward to working with each new person that comes through the door.
 Rolfing is not so much a ‘therapy’ as a system of re-education of the body and learning about yourself.
 You take part in your sessions, and I see it very much as us working together to unravel any knots that are causing pain or restrictive patterns.

-You can take individual sessions, and many people feel an immediate benefit.
-For deeper and more long-lasting changes, a series of 10 sessions is advised, followed by no more sessions for at least 6 months to allow the system to settle and integrate the work.
+You can take individual sessions but for deeper and more long-lasting changes, a series of 10 sessions is advised, followed by no more sessions for at least 6 months to allow the system to settle and integrate the work.
 I also offer post-10 sessions to people who have already had the Rolfing series in the past, which can take the form of individual sessions, or a mini-series of 3 or 5 sessions for example, according to your needs.

 - Many client’s can benefit from improvements and rehabilitation after injury or surgery (recent or even decades later) in conjunction and advice from their medical professionals

 - Rolfing is an opportunity to gain a deeper sense of your body, this awareness can enhance and support those who practising yoga, martial arts, dance, drama, sport, etc.

 I have been teaching yoga and meditation since 1994.
 I am a British Wheel of Yoga Diploma Course Tutor, and run the BWY Yoga Teacher Training Course in Bristol and workshops around the country.
 Other qualifications I have are: BSc(Hons) in biochemistry, Diploma in Stress Management Training.